 First, our OEM focus has allowed us to eliminate all the middlemen.
 If you’re an OEM, you can buy directly from Teknic, save all the typical distributor mark-up costs, and get 100-piece annual quantity pricing even when you buy individual servo motors.
 (You also get factory-direct technical support.)

 Second, we’ve intelligently limited the number of industrial servo motor options.
 Limiting the options allows us to drastically reduce manufacturing expenses and put the savings into brushless motor performance, quality and lower prices.
 And while we may not offer as many options as some other motor manufacturers, we think the Hudson servo motors offer enough selection to give most of our customers the flexibility they need:

-- Each brushless dc motor has three to six winding options, three connector options, two options for encoder output type (plus five choices for encoder resolution), and a shaft seal option.
-The Nema 23 size servo motors also have two flange options and two shaft diameter options.
+- Each brushless DC motor has three winding options, three connector options, two options for encoder output type, four choices for encoder resolution, and an option for IP66K/IP67 sealing (suitable for high pressure washdown).
+The NEMA 23 size servo motors have two shaft diameter options.

 Whether you’re looking for a better, lower cost servo motor, or you’re looking for an economical, but high performance, replacement for a stepper motor, a Hudson servo motor will meet your needs.

 Hudson Servomotor Features Save You On Installation Costs

 A number of thoughtful design features will save you money during installation:

 - The finished pigtail (or on-body connectors on sealed models) save labor compared to brushless motors with “flying leads” that have to be terminated and inserted into connectors.
 Wiring mistakes are also prevented.

 - When an extension motor cable is needed in models with a pigtail, the Hudson’s convenient single-connector design saves you substantial money.